LERCO-FNO/Abdominal-Vessels-Segmentation/README.md

 The framework focuses on fully automatic 3D segmentation of abdominal arteries and veins from dual-phase contrast-enhanced CT (CECT) scans for preoperative surgical planning and vascular mapping.

-Our models are based on the nnU-Net ecosystem and were trained using three different trainer variants, including a topology-aware Skeleton Recall approach that improves segmentation continuity of thin tubular vessel structures and distal branches.
+Our models are based on the [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet) and were trained using three different trainer variants, including a topology-aware Skeleton Recall approach that improves segmentation continuity of thin tubular vessel structures and distal branches.

 ## Dataset
 The models were trained on a dataset of **50 patients** with dual-phase CECT scans.
 The data format used for training is **NRRD**.
 The dataset is publicly available at Zenodo: [https://zenodo.org/records/17407158](https://zenodo.org/records/17407158).